ITA-Dnipro/Dp-207_Python/documentation/SRS.md

 information.
 As a user you can sign up, sign in and see a profile page, where you can edit your personal information.

+### Intended Audience
+This project is a web application which provides users with detailed information that could be used while planning journeys and trips.
+Users can easily find the information about hotels, restaurants, transport and weather forecast in a chosen city.
+The application offers online hotels reservation and bookings for cars.
+The E-mandruy application also offers a subscription to the services to provide users daily with available information.
+The application would be useful for travellers and travel agencies as well.

 ### The project should provide:
 - Store the account information of all the users in a database;
 - Get the information about hotels through parsing and storing it in the database;